socadk/design-practice-repository/artifact-templates/DPR-CRCCard.md

 ### Usage (Produced and Consumed When)
 <!--AA/AS/AE, must identify the producing role and the target audience-->

-CRC cards primarily serve as specification and documentation tool during [Architecture Modeling](../activities/DPR-ArchitectureModeling.md).
+CRC cards primarily serve as specification and documentation tool during [Architecture Modeling](/activities/DPR-ArchitectureModeling.md).
 Moreover, the cards can support decision-making during component realization, starting with a "make or buy/rent" decision:

 * Buy, build, or rent (a cloud service) software with the desired capabilities?
 * Use a custom-off-the-shelf software package, commercial middleware, or open source software?
 * Can a cloud service or an operating system feature (such as a storage offering or a job scheduler) fulfill the responsibilities?

 Another usage scenario for CRC cards is an interactive workshop or "design thinking" format, sometimes up to a role-playing game: Each participant takes the role of an object/a candidate component (each represented by one CRC card).
 A ball representing business event and/or program control flow then is thrown around to learn about (and design) data flow, message formats, (a)synchrony, etc. The participants record the resulting collaborations and responsibilities on their CRC cards.
-These initial versions can then be put in a collaboration tool for further processing--or <!-- note "--" works, HTML mdash too. see https://leanpub.com/markua/read#charsub --> serve as graphical notes only, accompanying the textual ones (see [this blog post](https://ozimmer.ch/authoring/2020/07/02/ReviewAndMeetingMarkup.html)) from the workshop.
+These initial versions can then be put in a collaboration tool for further processing &mdash; or serve as graphical notes only, accompanying the textual ones (see [this blog post](https://ozimmer.ch/authoring/2020/07/02/ReviewAndMeetingMarkup.html)) from the workshop.

 ### Template Structure and Notation(s)